andadapt/lessons/ks3/year8/selection/PITCHME.md

 ## Starter

-How many varibles are in the code below?
+How many variables are there in the code below:

 ```basic
 TextWindow.WriteLine("What is your name?")